Row of chairs with five counselors, ask the experts & CX logos, question mark

 • Sending copies or originals of achievements: The list you inevitably include in your application is usually sufficient.
 Schools won’t typically need proof of awards, plaques, or other tokens of participation.

 • Letting your parents do it for you: College is your first step into adulthood.
-That starts with responsibility of the application process.
+That starts with the responsibility of the application process.
 Yet admission counselors hear from concerned parents every year, making them wonder why students aren’t reaching out themselves.

 • Stretching the truth: Whether it’s exaggerating your involvement in an extracurricular activity or a full-on fabrication, lying on your college applications is never acceptable.
 Admission reps know what to look for, and if you’re caught, you can kiss your scholarships, reputation, and chances of admission goodbye.

 • Forgetting to thank the people who helped you: From your high school counselor to your recommendation writers and even admission representatives at the schools you turned down, make sure you show your gratitude.
-A thank-you card or email at the end of the application process is a meaningful gesture.
+A thank-you card or email at the end of the college application process is a meaningful gesture.

 Like what you’re reading?